 Fueled primarily by the rapid advancements in technology, data collection, and information management that are reshaping the health care industry, one of the nation’s fastest-growing job sectors is the field of health care informatics — an increasingly essential field that resides at the intersection of computer science, information management and health care.

 For health care organizations, the rapid expansion of health informatics has created a skills gap, as the growing number of open health informatics jobs has outpaced the availability of qualified applicants.

 In fact, the U.S. Bureau of Labor Statistics predicts health informatics job growth of 32% in the coming years, much faster than the average for other occupations.
 That projection focuses on medical and health services manager roles and includes health IT managers responsible for the maintenance and security of large amounts of patient records and complex data.
 Searching for “health informatics” job openings on platforms such as LinkedIn reveals thousands of listings at a wide variety of companies across the nation.

 Job opportunities in this growing field span the full spectrum of the health care experience — from public health, veterinary and dental care to nursing, biotech, telemedicine and the insurance industry.
 All of this is excellent news for professionals who have health care experience or are willing to develop the necessary skills and knowledge through education.

-While these positions have widely differing job descriptions, the majority share common areas of responsibility such as integrating and managing health data, improving quality of care and identifying and analyzing health and disease trends.
+While the range of positions in health informatics can have widely differing job descriptions, the majority share common areas of responsibility such as integrating and managing health data, improving quality of care and identifying and analyzing health and disease trends.

 Health Informatics Salaries

-- Clinical Informatics Coordinator – $84,058
+- Informatics nurse – $102,230 (ZipRecruiter)

 Health Informatics Careers